Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme-french.txt

 History
 ~~~~~~~

+4.1
+- Added new Tweaks component "Identify all items"
+- Fixed incorrect names of BG1 golem manuals

 4.0
 - Added two new golem types which can be commissioned during the BG1 part of the game